collective/plone.recipe.varnish/README.txt

     **hostname:ZODB location** entries which specify the location inside Zope where the website for a virtual host lives.

+verbose-headers
+    Varnish VCL configuration: a http-response header line  **X-Varnish-Action** is set for debugging purposes.
+It shows a hit, why it bypass/fetch from backend and if if the object was inserted into cache.

 telnet
     If specified sets the hostname and port on which Varnish will listen for commands using its telnet interface.